saadsharif/ttds-group/api/README.md

 `python api.py`

-The index will be created in the local directory as `index.db`.
+The index will be created in the local directory under `./index`

 ## Test Request